For patients in Frisco, a sprained ankle is all too regularly dismissed as a minor injury—until the condition worsens.

 Why Should I Consult a Podiatrist Immediately?

 However, patients who do not immediately and effectively treat a sprained ankle can further injure their ankle and cause permanent damage.
-Ankles may not heal properly and remain weakened for the patient’s entire life, making it more likely that he / she will have a second injury.
+Ankles may not heal properly and remain weakened for the patient’s entire life, making it more likely that they will have a second injury.

 How to Treat a Sprained Ankle